noromet/processor/docs/source/index.rst

 Processor Documentation
 =======================

-Documentation file for the gatherer package.
+Documentation file for the processor package.

 .. toctree::